 Treating Frozen Shoulder: Preparing for Your Exercises

 Doing stretches is often the best way to treat frozen shoulder.
 Stretching each day can help lessen the pain and restore shoulder flexibility.
-But it often takes a significant amount of time before you notice results.
+But it often takes a lot of time before you notice results.
 Try to be patient.

 Your healthcare provider may refer you to physical therapy.
 This hands-on care helps you learn how to do stretching exercises at home.
 A physical therapist may also work on restoring your shoulder flexibility.
-To do this, he or she may gently stretch and move your frozen shoulder.
+To do this, they may gently stretch and move your frozen shoulder.